 According to Onu (1996), health in the African context is as much a condition of the soul as it is of the body.
 Hence, treatment of ailments should be directed towards both ends.
-As had been established by studies (Erinosho, 1998; Jegede 2002, 2005; Owumi et al 2013), most African cultures support the belief that health problems are often due to spiritual causes.
+As had been established by studies (Erinosho, 1998; Jegede, 2002, 2005; and Owumi et al., 2013), most African cultures support the belief that health problems are often due to spiritual causes.
 For most Africans therefore, a drug without proper ritual observances or even adequate divine or magical authority will be ineffective.
-Based on this, Bamidele (2010) observed that the organization and indeed approaches of indigenous health care is not only people-centered but also reflects patients' needs.
+Based on this.
+Bamidele (2010) observed that approaches organization and indeed indigenous health care is not only peoplecentered but also reflects patients' needs.
 Traditional orthopaedic service therefore meets the patient at the very point of his/her needs.
 Unlike modern medicine, the practice does not have generally accepted standards by which diagnosis and treatment are carried out, practitioners personalize treatment to suit the psychological and socio-cultural peculiarities of the patient.

-Olaitan (2001) reported 60.7% of orthopaedic injuries result from road traffic accidents (RTAs); 28.6% as a result of fall and 10.7% as a result of blow.
+Olaitan (2001) reported 60.7% orthopaedic injuries result from road traffic accidents (RTAs); 28.6% as a result of fall and 10.7% as a result of blow.
 However, the traditional belief that associates the root causes of orthopaedic injuries with spiritual factors encourages patients to seek treatment from sources that will not only address the physical dimension to their problem but also its spiritual underpinnings.
-TOP are believed to possess both physical and spiritual resources to address orthopaedic conditions.
-A TOP is perceived as a man of critical mind that is well informed about practical solutions to orthopaedic problems and highly dedicated to his vocation.
-Hence, the confidence reposed on TOP as an indigenous healthcare practitioner whose services possess very high efficacies with minimal costs.
-Their heavy reliance on natural and spiritual resources which according to Omonzejele (2008) possess 'active therapeutic principles, occult supernatural forces and the power to manipulate supernatural forces for desired results.
+TOSP are believed to possess both physical and spiritual resources to address orthopaedic conditions.
+A TOSP is perceived as a man of critical mind that is well informed practical solutions to orthopaedic problems and highly dedicated to his vocation.
+Hence, the confidence reposed in the TOSP as an indigenous healthcare practitioner whose services possess very high efficacies with minimal costs.
+Their heavy reliance on natural and spiritual resources according to Omonzeiele (2008) possesses active therapeutic principles, occult supernatural forces and the power to manipulate supernatural forces for desired results.
 Traditional orthopaedic system is therefore unlike the hospital where according to Hinojosa (2004), patients perceive physicians and their technology as having no 'healing authority'.
-The natural 'community environment' in which bone setting takes place also contributes to the high level of satisfaction which patients derive from TOP's services.
-In a society engulfed with high level of poverty such as ours, cheap services like those offered by TOP's will certainly satisfy patients better than the very expensive services offered by modern orthopaedic hospitals especially in the face of low quality services offered in Nigerian hospitals.
+The natural 'community environment' in which bone setting takes place also contributes to the high level of satisfaction which patients derive from TOSP's services.
+In a society engulfed with high level of poverty such as ours, cheap services like those offered by TOSP will certainly satisfy patients better than the very expensive services offered by modern orthopaedic hospitals especially in the face of low quality services offered in Nigerian hospitals.
 Moreover, it is believed that since the source of care is natural, very minimal chances are there for complications or relapse.
 This health belief of patients which is influenced by the cultural legitimacy conferred on traditional orthopaedic service as highly effective, account for their affirmative perception and consequently high level of patronage.

-In the report of Aderibigbe, Agaja and Bamidele, (2013), 72.4% of the patients attended TOP because they perceived their treatment to be cheaper, yet healing faster than the expensive modern orthopaedic treatment.
-In his study, Thanni (2000) also found that many people patronize TOP because the services are cheaper.
-Other factors identified by scholars (Owumi et al, 2013;) as influencing the preferred choice of traditional orthopaedic service over modern hospital include: practitioners ease of accessibility, fear of surgical terror in the modern hospital (Amputation, implant, Plaster of Paris (P.O.P.) cast, and traction devices), familiarity with practitioners' culture, the use of natural and supernatural treatment methods, credit facilities and installment payment, faster healing and flexibility of bone-setter services.
+In the report of Aderibigbe et al. (2013), 72.4% of the patients attended TOSP because they perceived their treatment to be cheaper, yet healing faster than the expensive modern orthopaedic treatment.
+In his study, Thanni (2000) also found that many people patronize TOSP because the services are cheaper.
+Other factors identified by scholars (Owumi et al., 2013;) as influencing the preferred choice of traditional orthopaedic service over modern hospital include practitioners accessibility, fear of surgical terror in the modern hospital (Amputation, implant, P.O.P. casting and traction devices), familiarity with practitioners' culture, the use of natural and supernatural treatment methods, credit facilities and instalmental payment, faster healing and flexibility of bone-setter services.